-Idaho Code § 16-1602(1)(b) (Definitions) defines "abuse," in part, as including "[s]exual conduct, including . . . prostitution, obscene or pornographic photographing, filming or depiction for commercial purposes, or other similar forms of sexual exploitation harming or threatening the child's health or welfare or mental injury to the child."
+Idaho Code § 16-1602(1)(b) (Definitions) defines "abuse" to include "[s]exual conduct, including . . . prostitution, obscene or pornographic photographing, filming or depiction for commercial purposes, or other similar forms of sexual exploitation harming or threatening the child's health or welfare or mental injury to the child."